-The program provides a One-Year Operating Room Aide Certificate and a two-year Associate in Applied Science degree in Surgical Technology.
-Graduates of the Associate in Applied Science degree in Surgical Technology are eligible for national board certification through the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
-The 2017 NBSTSA Certified Surgical Technologist (CST) examination first-time pass rate for graduates of the CBC Surgical Technology program is 86%\.
+The program provides a One-Year Operating Room Aide Certificate to students completing the first quarter of the program.
+Graduates of the Surgical Technology program earn an Associate in Applied Science degree in Surgical Technology and are eligible for national board certification through the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+The NBSTSA Certified Surgical Technologist (CST) examination first-time pass rate for graduates of the CBC Surgical Technology program is 86%.